Azure/azure-rest-api-specs/documentation/openapi-authoring-automated-guidelines.md

     }
  }
 ```
-The following would be invalid by default, if you do it on purpose which means it could be any other types or object type,a suppression is needed.
+The following would be invalid by default (unless you do it on purpose , then a suppression is required):

 ```json
  "foo": {